plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 Every website and every Chrome user will be opted into FLoC by default without any say in that choice.
 That is a decision Google has made for us all.

-There are ways to opt-out for those aware of this issue but we know that defaults matter most sites and users will never change the defaults.
+There are ways to opt-out for those aware of this issue but we know that defaults matter and that most sites and users will never change the defaults.

 GDPR is an opt-in law so people need to opt into this type of tracking for advertising purposes and it would be great if Google makes FLoC opt-in rather than opt-out by default.